Catheterizing a boy - intermittent

 - After soaking, rinse well with water and air dry on a clean towel.

 Throw a catheter away when it becomes stiff or cracked, you are unable to clean it, or after 1 month of use, unless otherwise instructed.

 When away from home

-If soap and water are not available, use pre- moistened antibacterial towelettes for cleaning hands, tip of penis, and catheter.
+If soap and water are not available, use pre- moistened antibacterial towelettes for cleaning hands, the tip of the penis, and catheter.